login

 For example:

-Discrete spectra usually satisfy 1) but do not satisfy 2).
-In a discrete spectrum Bongard Problem, there isn't one unambiguous threshold value.
+In a discrete spectrum Bongard Problem, even if it is precise, there isn't one unambiguous threshold value.
 Consider "2 or fewer holes vs. 3 or more holes".
 (Is the threshold 2?
 3?
 2.5?)

 In an especially extreme kind of spectrum Bongard Problem, one side represents just a single value, just the threshold value.
 For example, "right angles vs. obtuse angles."
 In certain cases like this the threshold is an extreme value at the very boundary of the spectrum of possible values.
 For example, consider "no holes vs. one or more holes."
 Cases like this might not even be understood as two sides of a spectrum, but rather the absence versus presence of a property.
 (See the keyword notso.)